baptooo/music-playground/README.md

 1. Node modules: "npm install"
 2. Bower components: "bower install"
+3. Create "userConfig.json" file to configure the application

+        Available options:
-3. Create "userConfig.json" file to store the basePath of your music library
+            1. basePath: store the basePath of your music library & the hostname
+            2. hostname: define the hostname used by grunt-contrib-connect

     ```{
-        basePath: 'Disk:/myMusic'
+        "basePath": "Disk:/myMusic"
+        "hostname": "myDomain.com"
     }```

 4. Generate the api: "grunt api"